Huegoxaga/notes/python/tools-and-packages.md

 ### Commands

 - `anaconda-navigator` start an instance of the Anaconda Navigator
+- `conda config --add channels conda-forge`, add `conda-forge` channel to make it resourceful.
 - `conda list` list installed packages and versions installed in active environment
 - `conda list --revisions` List the history of each change to the current environment
-- `conda info` Verify conda is installed, check version number
+- `conda info` Verify `conda` is installed, check version number
+- `conda search <PackageOrLibrary> --info` check the package or library info and its required dependencies
 - `conda update conda` Update conda to the current version
+  - `conda update --all` update all packages in the current env
 - `conda install <packagename>` Install a package included in Anaconda
   - `conda install <packagename> --file filename.txt` install packages base on text file info.
   - `conda install -c <channelname> <packagename>` install a package from a certain channel